magepages/mpdocs/docs/seo-dashboard-report-m2/index.md

 ## Overview

-Duplicate content can strike fears in SEO executor painfully, not only flagged the duplicate content as spam post, but also search engine note that pages as a untrustable subject.
+Duplicate content can strike fears in SEO executor painfully, not only flagging the duplicate content as spam posts, but also search engine note that pages as a untrustable subject.
 SEO doesn’t like this.

 Metadata posses a critical role in elaborating content of a product.
 A coherent content for the good SEO progress should include some in-point metadata like Meta Title, Meta Description and Meta Keywords.
 SEO likes this.